- Forms (intranet)

 Matt B, Sharleen, Cristy, and Terry can be reached at x6-5330.

-Please direct all billing questions to Tim directly.
+Please direct all billing questions to Matt Cochran .

-Sorts canceled less than 48 hours before sort time will be charged for the time reserved.
+Sorts canceled less than 48 hours before sort time are charged for the time unless they are after 6pm, in which case the charge is $35/hr.

-New investigators are required to schedule an appointment to discuss their sorting needs with me.
+New investigators are required to schedule an appointment to discuss their sorting needs with a member of the staff.

 Key things to remember: